 Services & Events

-… to download or view a pdf version of this page, click on get pdf version.
+… download or view a pdf version of this page right here.

 Worship & Study

 December 6 – Stephen Reist – “In Exile and Waiting on God” (Advent II)

 December 13 – Stephen Reist – “Returning From Exile” (Advent III)